brozeph/settings-lib/readme.md

 # Settings Library

-This library provides easy access to configuration from multiple sources and combines them, like layers, starting with a base, adding environment settings over the top and finally applying any command line switches that have been configured.
+This library provides easy access to configuration from multiple sources (JSON, YAML, environment variables or command line switch parameters) and combines them, in layers, starting with a base file (if provided), adding environment settings to this and finally applying any command line switches that have been configured.
 While not limited or constrained to a specific approach, this library may be used to easily facilitate [The Twelve-Factor App](https://12factor.net/config) configuration methodology in your applications.

 A base configuration file can be specified that contains settings necessary for development.
 Subsequent configuration can be applied to augment and override configuration settings in the base config, either via NODE_ENV, other environment variables, via command line switches or all of the above!